nais/doc/clusters/gcp.md

 | adeo.no | case workers, [naisdevice](../device/README.md) | automatically configured (wildcard DNS) |
 | prod-gcp.nais.io | [naisdevice](../device/README.md) | [nais cluster services only](https://github.com/navikt/pig/blob/master/kubeops/adr/004-common-ingresses.md), applications should use .{nav,adeo}.no |

+More info about how DNS is configured for these domains can be found [here](../appendices/ingress-dns/README.md)

 ## ROS and PVK

 When establishing an application on GCP, it is a great time to update its [Risikovurdering (ROS)][ROS] analysis.